UBC-MDS/global_warming_effects_on_ice_thickness/doc/global_warming_effects_on_ice_thickness.md

 <div class="figure" style="text-align: center">

 <img src="../results/median_ice_thickness_ci.svg" alt="Figure 3.
 95% Confidence Intervals for Median Ice Thickness in per Year in January" width="80%" />

 <p class="caption">

 Figure 3.
 95% Confidence Intervals for Median Ice Thickness in per Year in January

 </p>

 </div>

-Using the permutation test we determined the p-value for January is 0.034.
-Our p-value from our test of independence of a difference in medians using permutation was less than *α* = 0.05, so we reject our null hypothesis, *H*<sub>0</sub>.
+Using the permutation test we determined the p-value for January is
+\(0.034\).
+Our p-value from our test of independence of a difference in medians using permutation was less than \(\alpha = 0.05\), so we reject our null hypothesis, \(H_0\).
 Based on this evidence, it appears that there is a statistically significant difference between the median ice thickness measurements of January 1984 and January 1996.

 # Conclusion